On Quark Substructures in an Inspired Unified Model: Hyperparticle modeling

-In this way, the effective Lagrangian of the di-hyperquark $ q_{f}=C_{ij}\left\vert k_{i}k_{j}\right\rangle $ is suppressed by inverse power of $\Lambda _{h}$.
-The states $|\overline{k_{i}}\overline{k_{j}} \rangle $ and $|k_{i}k_{j}\rangle $ are the Dirac spinors and their adjoints in terms of the di-hyperquark states.
-At this level, although the involved quark compositeness scale $\Lambda _{h}$ and the mechanism of the mass generation of the hyperquarks is unknown, their masses could be investigated from the corresponding quark features.
-Concretely, from (\ref{eq12}), they can be bounded as follows
+In this way, the effective Lagrangian of the di-hyperparticle $ q_{f}=C_{ij}\left\vert k_{i}k_{j}\right\rangle $ is suppressed by inverse power of $\Lambda _{h}$.
+The states $|\overline{k_{i}}\overline{k_{j}} \rangle $ and $|k_{i}k_{j}\rangle $ are the Dirac spinors and their adjoints in terms of the di-hyperparticle states.
+At this level, although the involved quark compositeness scale $\Lambda _{h}$ and the mechanism of the mass generation of the hyperparticles is unknown, their masses could be investigated from the corresponding quark features.
+Concretely, from (\ref {eq12}), they can be bounded as follows

 which corresponds to

 These bounds provide the mass ranges in table 3 as